- WHERE TO STAY

 - Lift, valid right to the top, the 3rd floor

-There are three lifts (North, East, and West pillars ) will take you up to the 1st and 2nd floors (115m). you should expect to have to queue to use the lifts.
+There are three lifts (North, East, and West pillars ) will take you up to the 1st and 2nd floors (115m).
+You should expect to have to queue to use the lifts.
 The south pillar is for those using the stairs.

 For those with tickets to the top (3rd floor at 276m), you need to change lifts at the 2nd floor.

 There are a couple of restaurants, gift shops and a wide circular gallery from which you can take in all the Paris sites and monuments.
-There are quite a lot of explanatory signs and 'Cineiffel' images and film covering the history of the Eiffel Tower.
+A glass floor enhances viewing.

 More restaurants, souvenirs and a higher platform for those shots of Paris.
 An exhibition covers the history of the Eiffel Tower.

 This is the 'interchange' floor where those going to the top (3rd floor) have to change lifts.

-At the end of the 180 metre trip in a glass lift to the top of the Tower you’ll be rewarded with a stunning view of Paris and its monuments.
+At the end of the 180-metre trip in a glass lift to the top of the Tower you’ll be rewarded with a stunning view of Paris and its monuments.

 At the top, apart from the views you will find Gustave Eiffel’s office which has been restored to its original condition.
 There is also a champagne bar.